 From complex microstructures

-Concrete use cases: the measurement problem, our microforce-based approach, and the data you end up with.
+Typical use cases: the measurement problem, our direct microforce-based approach, and the data you end up with.

 Two-photon polymerization (2PP) microstructures